CC25-CR374/.github/profile/README.md

 ## 📌 Notes

-- This project is developed as part of the DevAcademy Capstone Program.
+- This project is developed as part of the DBS Coding Camp Capstone Program.
 - Stay tuned for repo links and progress updates!